C/2022 E3 (ZTF)

-C/2022 E3 (ZTF) is a long-period comet from the Oort cloud that was discovered by the Zwicky Transient Facility (ZTF) on 2 March 2022.
+C/2022 E3 (ZTF) is a non-periodic comet from the Oort cloud that was discovered by the Zwicky Transient Facility (ZTF) on 2 March 2022.
 The comet has a bright green glow around its nucleus, due to the effect of sunlight on diatomic carbon and cyanogen.
 The comet's systematic designation starts with C to indicate that it is not a periodic comet, and "2022 E3" means that it was the third comet to be discovered in the first half of March 2022.

 The comet nucleus was estimated to be about a kilometer in size, rotating every 8.5 to 8.7 hours.
 Its tails of dust and gas extended for millions of kilometers and, during January 2023, an anti-tail was also visible.

 The comet reached its perihelion on 12 January 2023, at a distance of 1.11 AU, and the closest approach to Earth was on 1 February 2023, at a distance of 0.28 AU.
 The comet reached magnitude 5 and was visible with the naked eye under moonless dark skies.

 Observational history

 Discovery

 Astronomers Bryce Bolin and Frank Masci discovered C/2022 E3 (ZTF) using the Zwicky Transient Facility (ZTF) survey, which uses the 1.2-m f/2.4 Schmidt telescope at Palomar Observatory, on 2 March 2022.
 Upon discovery, the comet had an apparent magnitude of 17.3 and was about 4.3 AU from the Sun.
+The comet then was located in the morning sky, at a solar elongation of 44 degrees.

 The object was initially identified as an asteroid, but subsequent observations revealed it had a very condensed coma, indicating it is a comet.
 H. Sato reported its coma was 8 arcseconds across in stacked photos he obtained from the remote observatory in Mayhill, New Mexico, while K. Yoshimoto reported its coma was 15 arcseconds across and the comet had a small tail 25 arcseconds long.
+The comet in stacked ZTF images appeared extended when compared to nearby stars and was flagged as a comet by the Tails neural network.

 The comet was subsequently detected in images taken by Pan-STARRS 1 in Haleakalā Observatory, Hawai'i on 10 July 2021, when the comet had an apparent magnitude of 23.
 The comet had also been photographed without being noticed by ZTF in October and November 2021.